Pavla Jerina Lah: Death and legacy

-Lah died on 12 November 2007 in Slovenia.
+Lah died on 12 November 2007 in Črni Vrh, Idrija, Slovenia, aged 92.

 Lah's medical records, disease inventories, operation protocols and photographs are held in the Franja Partisan Hospital Collection in Slovenia.

 In 2010, The Health Center in Idrija, Slovenia, unveiled a bust of Lah during a ceremonial event organized by the Association of War Invalids of the North Primorje Region, the Municipality of Idrija and the Association of Associations of Fighters for the Values of the National Liberation War, the Idrija-Cerkno Regional Committee.
 The event was attended by her two sons.